 Tips and Tricks

 There are so many tips and tricks Julia can teach you.
 And that’s where the value of the course is.
-Julia is incredibly knowledgeable about creating beautiful decorated cookies.
+Julia is incredibly knowledgeable about creating beautifully decorated cookies.
 The course includes the recipes for vanilla cookies, chocolate, gingerbread cookies and royal icing.
 You also receive an invitation to a secret Facebook group where you can share your successes and mishaps.
 My first batch wasn’t that successful but I received a lot of encouragement.

 Making decorated cookies with Miss Biscuit was a blast, I look forward to some very creative times in my kitchen.

 Have you attended a cookie decorating course with Miss Biscuit?
-Please share your experience in the comments below !
+Please share your experience in the comments below!